TJFord/InsituBloodFlow/examples/tubeFlowCells_8um/README.md

-# How to run the embolism code
+# How to run the TubeFlow code

 The embolism example is tested with the following versions:
 - Palabos (https://gitlab.com/unigespc/palabos): \